boostcd/console-ui/readme.md

 yarn start:dev
 ```

-The application will start at [localhost:8080](http://localhost:8080).
+The application will start at [localhost:8080](http://localhost:8080) by default.
+You can change to a desired port by defining a **PORT** (process.env.PORT) environment variable by [creating a .env file](https://github.com/jaredpalmer/razzle#adding-environment-variables-in-env) inside the root folder.

 ### Technology